The Learning Foundry Privacy Notice

-This privacy notice tells you what to expect when The Learning Foundry collects personal information.
-It applies to information we collect about:
+The Learning Foundry is a training provider.
+This privacy notice tells you what to expect when The Learning Foundry collects your personal information.

-2. What personal information does The Learning Foundry collect?
+What information does The Learning Foundry process

 We begin the process of collecting information about you when you or your employer enquire about training and apprenticeship opportunities.
 Although the information we collect may vary, typically it may include:

-- name and address
+- Name and address

-- contact details and contact preferences
+- Contact details and contract preferences

-- income details for you and others who live in your household
+- Income details for you and others who live in your household

-- eligibility for training and residency status
+- Eligibility for training and residency status

-- educational information, including qualifications and support needs
+- Educational information, including qualifications and support needs

-- employment details and work experience
+- Employment details and work experience

-- next of kin details
+- Next of kin details

 - DBS (Disclosure Barring Service) information, which may include details of criminal convictions